 HAC’S ENVIROMENTAL IMPACT

 One of the main environmental concerns with heating and air conditioning is the energy they use.
 Most systems rely on fossil fuels, such as natural gas or oil, to generate heat or cool air.
-The burning of fossil fuels releases carbon dioxide (CO2) and other greenhouse gases into the atmosphere, contributing to global warming and climate change.
-In the United States, heating and air conditioning account for about half of the energy used in homes and about 15% of total energy use nationwide.
+Burning fossil fuels releases greenhouse gases, contributing to global warming.
+In the USA, heating and air conditioning consume 50% of household energy and 15% of total energy nationwide.

 Another environmental concern is the refrigerants used in air conditioning systems.
 Many older air conditioning systems used chlorofluorocarbons (CFCs) as refrigerants, which damaged the ozone layer and contributed to climate change.
-Today, most systems use hydrofluorocarbons (HFCs) as refrigerants, which do not harm the ozone layer but are still potent greenhouse gases.
+Today, most systems use hydrofluorocarbons (HFCs) as refrigerants, which is safe the ozone layer but are still potent greenhouse gases.
 The release of these gases during the production, use, and disposal of air conditioning systems can contribute to climate change.

 There are also ways we can reduce our reliance on heating and air conditioning in general.
 For example, we can insulate our homes and buildings to keep them cooler in the summer and warmer in the winter.
 We can also use natural ventilation and ceiling fans to circulate air instead of relying on air conditioning.
 Planting trees and other vegetation around a building can also help shade it and keep it cool in the summer.